 Affiliate links have varying “cookie lengths” – aka, the amount of time you have after someone clicks on the link during which the purchase will be attributed to you.

 Some affiliate cookie lengths are very short.
 For example, Amazon only gives you credit for purchases made on their site within 24 hours of clicking the affiliate link.

 Other programs have much more generous windows, like 30, 60, or even 90 days.
 For example, Food Blogger Pro’s affiliate program has a 180 day cookie.
 Amazing!

 How much do affiliates get paid?

 This varies widely as well!

-Amazon has the lowest payout rates, usually around 4%.
+Amazon has the lowest payout rates, sometimes as low as 1%.

 So if you want to be an Amazon affiliate, you might be better off sharing higher-ticket items, like a Vitamix or juicer, for example.